e pā ana ki a matou

 WAVE (Well-being and Vitality in Education) is a major public health initiative in South Canterbury.
 It is a programme of intersectoral activities aimed at creating and supporting healthier environments for South Canterbury children and young people.
 WAVE is unique to South Canterbury in that it supports and enhances health promotion activities across the education sector, ranging from Early Childhood Centres to tertiary providers.

 Community and Public Health also works with the South Canterbury District Health Board to support the Ministry of Health’s vision of good oral health for all, for life.
 Preventing and promoting good oral health is a most effective way to make improvements over the long term.
-The South Canterbury Oral Health Promoter and Public Health Dietitian work with the community to create environments that promote good oral health from an early age, including:
+The South Canterbury Child Nutrition and Oral Health Promoter works with the community to create environments that promote good oral health from an early age, including:

-- Supporting WAVE Early Childhood Centres to promote oral health
+- Supporting WAVE Early Childhood Centres to promote oral health; and

 - Providing one-on-one dietary and oral health advice to families of children at high risk for developing dental caries.